marechal-dev/fps-semester-game/README.md

 This is just a **simple** FPS Game for the end of the semester on our university.

-## ALL THE ASSETS ARE FROM THE UNITY ASSET STORE, NONE OF THEY WHERE MADE BY US
+## ALL THE ASSETS ARE FROM THE UNITY ASSET STORE, NONE OF THEY WAS MADE BY US

 **(Code) Development Stages**: